 We help startups & SMEs build software that matters.

 Today, we are going to compare Slack and Discord - perhaps, most popular team communication platforms and figure out what is the difference between them and which one can better solve your daily business tasks.
-We will also share from our experience, which tool we find better suited to specific Upsilon’s
+We will also share from our experience, which tool we find better suited to specific Upsilon’s needs.

 From the first look, Slack and Discord have a lot in common.
 However, when we start digging into the vast, it appears that they are tailored to specific use cases.
 Today, we are comparing both platforms on the following criteria: